jaxl/JAXL/README.md

 * More robust, flexible, scalable and easy to use
 * Event mechanism for registering callbacks for various xmpp events
-* Integrated BOSH support and 11 supported XMPP extensions (XEP's)
+* Integrated support for BOSH and various XMPP extensions (XEP's)
 * Setup dynamic number of parallel XMPP sessions on the fly

 ## Download